newenclave/mico/README.md

     let s = "中國"
     io.puts(s[-2]) // 中
 ```
-Well, slices also can be created by adding a negative index
+Slices also can be created by adding a negative index
 ```swift
     let str = "Hello, world!Äáç¶"
     let sym = str[-5..-1]